 - Encoder: this can be an encoder that can generate content in H.264/AVC or HEVC and can adhere to the standards specified in Apple’s Authoring Specifications.
 These guidelines are very comprehensive and very specific.
 For e.g., they specify the container format for each codec that is supported.
 For H.264, you must use either fMP4 or transport stream (TS).
 Please read through the guidelines when you are building out your own HLS streaming server.

 - Packager: A packager is a software that takes a video and chops it up into segments of short durations like 10 seconds long.
 For e.g., a 1 hour movie will be chopped up into 10 sec long segments (360 of them).
-Then an XML file called a playlist is created that contains the names, location, and sequence of playback of these segments (along with metadata that describes the codec, resolution, bitrates, etc).
+Then a file called a playlist is created that contains the names, location, and sequence of playback of these segments (along with metadata that describes the codec, resolution, bitrates, etc).
 The process of creating these segments is called segmenting or popularly, packaging.

 - Web server: this can be any web server than is capable of serving files. when requested.
 The files an HLS server will need to serve are the playlists (m3u8 files) and the actual AV content which are Transport Stream segments.